HomerLee2016/skill-map/README.md

 - A lesson browser that loads Markdown content from your selected workspace.
 - A test runner with structured folders, multiple-choice questions, and answer tracking.
 - A revision page for spaced-repetition review, including import/export of revision data and automatic backup files.
-- A light-weight local-first setup that uses the browser's file system access features instead of a separate backend service.
+- A light-weight local-first setup that uses browser file access and IndexedDB persistence instead of a separate backend service.

 ## Getting started